mkrul/pet-registry/documentation.md

 - Action buttons render in both header and footer
 - Buttons are centered and spaced with `gap-2`
 - Footer section includes a top border separator
+- `headerActions` render (if provided) to the left of the primary/secondary/back buttons, keeping supplemental controls aligned with the header actions.
+- Dev-only form populate buttons plug into `headerActions` and only render when `NODE_ENV === "development"` and the current user has `admin: true`.

 ### When only backButton is provided:
 - Single button renders in header (legacy pattern, used for creation flows)